barv123/content-based-movie-recommender/README.md

 A Tail movie therefore means:

-> a movie belonging to the less frequently rated 80% of the MovieLens 100K catalog under this definition.
+> a movie belonging to the less frequently rated 80% of the MovieLens 100K catalog under this project's definition.

 It does not necessarily mean that the movie is obscure outside the dataset.

 ---

-# 10. Full Catalog Discovery Benchmark
+# 11. Full Catalog Discovery Benchmark

-A single hand-selected example is useful for interpretation but insufficient for making general observations about catalog exposure.
+A single hand-selected example is useful for interpretation but insufficient for making broader observations about catalog exposure.

 The project therefore includes a reproducible offline benchmark over **all eligible MovieLens users**.

 ---

-## 10.1 User Selection
+## 11.1 User Selection

 A rating is treated as a positive historical interaction when: